 As for the animation style, I may have appreciated it more had the background not been real-world New York City.
 This combination of the updated animation style with the real-world backdrop proved to be too much difference all at once for me.
 An overload that’s made worse because the story execution is lacking.

-This is one you watch if you absolutely must.
+This is one you try to watch only if you absolutely must.

 Happy Film Loving